Breakdown maintenance

 Breakdown maintenance is maintenance performed on equipment that has broken down and is unusable.
-It is based on a breakdown maintenance trigger.
-It may be either planned or unplanned.
+It is based on a breakdown maintenance trigger (opens in new tab).
+It may be either planned (opens in new tab) or unplanned (opens in new tab).

-An example of planned breakdown maintenance is run-to-failure maintenance, where an organization has decided that letting a piece of equipment break down before servicing is the most cost-effective and least disruptive option.
+An example of planned breakdown maintenance is run-to-failure maintenance (opens in new tab), where an organization has decided that letting a piece of equipment break down before servicing is the most cost-effective and least disruptive option.

-Examples of unplanned breakdown maintenance include corrective maintenance and reactive maintenance.
+Examples of unplanned breakdown maintenance include corrective maintenance (opens in new tab) and reactive maintenance (opens in new tab).
 Corrective maintenance is performed when a breakdown occurs between scheduled preventive maintenance occurrences.
 Reactive maintenance is performed if a breakdown occurs because a maintenance strategy has not yet been put in place.

 Using breakdown maintenance when it makes sense can help organizations focus on optimizing PM programs for critical equipment.